lejoannac/lejoannac/README.md

 -->
 Hi!
 I'm Joanna, an engineering student at UBC.
 Welcome to my GitHub landing Page.

-- 🔭 I’m currently working on my personal portfolio website and bloompy, an omnidirectional shape-shifting robot.
+🔭 I’m currently working on my personal portfolio website and bloompy, an omnidirectional shape-shifting robot <br>
-- 📫 Reach me at: jxcai534@gmail.com
+📫 Reach me at: jxcai534@gmail.com